meltwater/secretary/README.md

-- It's often desirable to tightly couple deployment of configuration and secrets with software deployments in a continuous delivery pipeline. *Configuration as code* implies managing configuration and secrets in the same way and using the same pipeline as software releases goes though.
+- It's often desirable to tightly couple deployment of configuration and secrets with software deployments in a continuous delivery pipeline. *Configuration as code* implies managing configuration and secrets in the same way using the same pipeline as software releases goes through.

   This helps avoid mismatches between what parameters and secrets a specific software version expects, and what's actually present in the central secret/config management